great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 GX provides flexible, robust products that allow your organization to quickly deploy GX Cloud or GX OSS to fit your unique requirements.

-## Workflow optimization

-GX Cloud helps you get started faster and simplifies your data Validation workflows.
-Here's how:

-- You can identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.

-- You can reuse or modify your Expectations as your business requirements change.
-No need to create new Expectations every time you need to validate your data.

-- You can execute Validations with the click of a button and get your results immediately.

-- You can share Validation data quickly and make it accessible to all users regardless of their technical knowledge.

 ## GX Cloud workflow

 The GX Cloud workflow is a sequence of tasks you complete to perform Data Validations.